-If Pinterest accounts for 90% of your traffic, what will you do if Pinterest makes changes that causes that number to drop significantly?
-It can happen, and it has happened to many bloggers who have relied on one traffic source for the large majority of their traffic.
+If Pinterest accounts for 90% of your traffic, what will you do if Pinterest makes changes that cause that number to drop significantly?
+It can happen, and it has happened to many bloggers who have relied on one traffic source for the vast majority of their traffic.

 So let’s talk about 4 things you can do to diversify your blog traffic.